JessePeplinski/peptech.dev/prompts.md

 Responsive Design - All new features adapt well to different screen sizes Animated Backgrounds - Subtle animated shapes in the contact section Navbar Scroll Effect - Navbar changes size/shadow on scroll

+# UI Improvement
+I want to improve this page as follows.
+I don't want to add external libraries so I can have the fastest load time possible.

+Visual Effects and Animations:
+Gradient Text - Key headings have a blue-to-purple gradient text effect Hover Animations - Social media icons, buttons, and cards all have smooth hover animations

+# Filter menu update
+I want to update how my filer menu works.
+I don't think that